aria-ml/dataeval/CONTRIBUTING.md

 ### Github Actions
 - `.github/workflows/publish.yml`
-- This action is configured on new tags to publish to pypi
+- TODO VERIFY: This action is configured on new tags to publish to pypi

 ### ReadTheDocs Pipeline
 -----------
 - `.readthedocs.yaml`
-- The pipeline is configured to build documentation using Sphinx on changes to the Github repository for branches `develop` and `main`:
+- TODO: The pipeline is configured to build documentation using Sphinx on changes to the Github repository for branches in the `releases` path